typicode/cult/README.md

 # Features

 * Detects gulpfile extension and calls gulp accordingly.
-* Watch and reload gulp when gulpfile changes.
+* Watches gulpfile and reloads gulp on change.
 * Supports gulpfile written in JavaScript, CoffeeScript, CoffeeScriptRedux and LiveScript.

 # Usage

-Install everything the same way you would do with gulp.
+Install everything as you would do with gulp.
 ```bash
 $ npm install -g gulp cult
 $ npm install --save-dev coffee-script gulp
 ```

-Create your gulpfile in your favourite language.
+Create your gulpfile in your favourite language and call cult.
 ```bash
 $ vim gulpfile.coffee
 $ cult -w <task> <othertask>